Hermel: History

-In 1519 and 1545, the town was under the administration of the nahiyah ("subdistrict") of Manasef, and tax records indicate it had 50 households, all Muslims.
+In 1519 and 1545, the town was under the Ottoman administration of the nahiyah ("subdistrict") of Manasef, and tax records indicate it had 50 households, all Muslims.
 The town's population swelled after the Hamade family and their associated Shia clans left Mount Lebanon to settle in Hermel and its surroundings, which were already part of the Hamade's tax-concessions since 1668.

 On February 6, 2025, there were reports detailing gunfire from light and medium weapons, which were heard from Lebanese villages near Hermel.
 The violent clashes were in the town of Hawik between the Zaayter and Jaafar clans on the Lebanese side and Hayat Tahrir al-Sham (HTS) on the Syrian side.

 Archaeology

 Hermel plains

-The Hermel plains are an area of low hills around Hermel, through which runs the Orontes river and several wadis, which drain into the Homs basin.
+The Hermel plains are an area of low hills around Hermel, through which runs the Orontes River and several wadis, which drain into the Homs basin.
 The area dominates the north of the Beqaa Valley and reaches north to the border with Syria.
 A curious and unpublished archaeological industry exists from finds of stone tools in this area.
 It consists of generally small tools whose typology is limited.
 It was termed the Shepherd Neolithic industry by Henri Fleisch.

 Hermel I (Mrah Abbas)

 Hermel I or Mrah Abbas was discovered by Shiat Ali el Karar w beit hmede and is 5 km north northeast of Hermel, 1 km before reaching Mrah Abbas, next to the road.
-It is located on an uncultivated sloping plain leading down 2 km from the Orontes.
+It is located on an uncultivated sloping plain leading down 2 km from the Orontes River.
 The garden revealed the remains of ten dolmens, most of which were built on a larger foundation than the covered chamber.
 Some were perhaps not covered by tumuli and a few were evidently not built to have cap-stones on top.

 Hermel II (Jisr el Aassi)

-Hermel II or Jisr el Aassi is 2 km east of Hermel I near the gorge through which the Orontes river flows.
+Hermel II or Jisr el Aassi is 2 km east of Hermel I near the gorge through which the Orontes River flows.
 It was found by P. Billaux and mentioned by Maurice Tallon in 1958 who made a lengthy description of the largest tumulus in 1959.
 The lithic industry at the site was discussed by Henri Fleisch in 1966.
 Several dolmens were found around the village of Choueighir, around 1 km north of the bridge over the Orontes, in and around the village extending about 2 km to the north along the track next to the river.
 Some of the dolmen are inclined inwards forming a pyramid shape.
 There is a large tumulus north of the village that is composed of massive blocks where pottery was found and dated to the Early Bronze Age III by Tallon.
 Henri Fleisch found a collection of Shepherd Neolithic flints around these dolmen.